Complete Golf Store Business Logo

 There are many ways to teach someone how to play golf.
 However, there are two main methods: 1) learning the basics of the swing; 2) teaching them how to execute their own swing.

-Learning the basics of the swing involves understanding the basic mechanics of the golf swing.
+Learning the basics of the swing involves understanding its basic mechanics.
 For instance, knowing about the importance of having an open stance, keeping the spine straight, maintaining eye contact with the target, etc., all contribute to making a great swing.
 Once these fundamentals are mastered, they can be applied to any type of shot.

-On the other hand, teaching people how to execute their own golf swing requires more than just explaining the mechanics of the swing.
-In order to achieve success on the course and maintain a good handicap, players need to know how to apply those principles to their game.
+On the other hand, teaching people how to execute their own swing requires more than just explaining the mechanics.
+In order to achieve success on the course, players need to know how to apply those principles to their game.
 This usually requires a lot of time and patience.
-Getting results may require some trial-and-error.
+Getting results may require some trial and error.
 There are no shortcuts here.

 It also helps to understand the physics behind the swing so that one can apply those principles to the course.
-The most important thing to remember is that everyone has a unique style of swinging.
+The most important thing to remember is that everyone has a unique swing style.
 For instance, some players prefer to keep their arms close to their bodies, while others like to use more space between their arms and torso.

 What Is a Birdie in Golf?

-There are many different scoring terms in golf, and birdie is one of them.
-If you start playing golf, you will most likely hear the terms birdie, bogey, eagle, double bogey, etc. The term 'birdie' means scoring a single stroke lower than the announced par of a hole.
+The term ‘birdie’ means scoring a single stroke lower than the announced par of a hole.
 In other words, a golf player scores a birdie if he/she only consumes two strokes to finish a par-three hole or finishes a par-four hole using only three strokes.
-It can be achieved with any given hole as long as the player scores one stroke lower than the par.
+It can be achieved with any given hole as long as you score one stroke lower than the par.
 An experienced golfer would agree that birdies can be achieved with a lot of practice, work, determination, and luck!

 Historically speaking, it is widely believed (though not proven) that the term birdie was first used during the nineteenth century (and the beginning of the twentieth).
 During that time, the word 'bird' could be used as a synonym for 'cool'.
 So, the term came to be used in golf slang to refer to an excellent result.